salim-maula/AAD-WorkManager/README.md

 WorkManager Codelab
 ===================================

-This repository contains the code for the, I clone this project to learn and add some comment for notify me to understand about some function and class
+This repository contains the code.
+I clone this project to learn and add some comment for notify me to understand about some function and class
 [WorkManager Codelab](https://codelabs.developers.google.com/codelabs/android-workmanager):

 Java version